 Part of a panel presentation entitled "Challenges to Archiving and Documenting Born Digital Literature: What Scholars, Archivists, and Librarians Need to Know."
 With Dene Grigar and Kate Pullinger.

 —.
 2016.
 "Curation by Re-Creation: Innovative, New Knowledge Model for Classic Radio Drama."
-INKE (Innovative New Knowledge Environments) New Knowledge Models: Sustaining Partnerships to Transform Scholarly Production, Whistler, BC, Canada.
+INKE (Implementing New Knowledge Environments) New Knowledge Models: Sustaining Partnerships to Transform Scholarly Production, Whistler, BC, Canada.
 19 January.

 —.
 2015.
 "Radio Nouspace."
 Digital Humanities Summer Institute Colloquium, University of Victoria, Victoria, Canada, 8-12 June.